SunTasked/profiler/README.md

-# Profiler v1.2
+# Profiler v2.0

-author profiler tool using the scikit-learn library
+Author profiler tool using the scikit-learn library in the PAN@CLEF'17 context.

+Please refer to this [article](https://goo.gl/7AqPHA) for more informations.

 ******************************************************************************************************************

 ## Table of content

+* [Changes since last Release](#changes) -- changes since Profiler v1.2
 * [Requirements](#requirements) -- requirements for this project
 * [Usage](#usage) -- how to use the profiler tool
 * [Commands](#commands) -- available commands for the profiler tool and the available options